-Here’s a tidy summary of action mapping.
-This page was originally the anti-handout that accompanied my keynote presentation at the 2014 Online Learning Conference by Training magazine.
+Here's a summary of action mapping.
+This was originally the handout for my keynote at the 2014 Online Learning Conference by Training magazine.

 Instead, we should see ourselves as analyzing problems and, when appropriate, designing experiences that solve those problems.
 The experiences are realistic activities through which people make decisions and learn from the results of those decisions.